 An audio system serves to enhance the Science On a Sphere® exhibit by allowing the site to play narrated pieces and use microphones for presenters.
 The details of the audio setup are left up to each site, but specifications for a reference audio system are provided.
 This basic system includes a mixer, a microphone, and four speakers.
 The speakers are typically mounted near each of the projectors and are positioned to point in towards the sphere.
 When designing the SOS exhibit, it is important to consider how sound will travel between the SOS exhibit and any surrounding exhibits, and to plan accordingly.

 In order to perform projector alignment of the sphere and give live presentations, a remote control is required.
-The remote control available for SOS is an iPad, iPhone or iPod Touch.
+The remote control available for SOS is an iPad app.
 For this to work there, there must be Wi-Fi access to the SOS computer.
 Either an existing Wi-Fi network can be used, or a dedicated network can be set up for SOS.
 For the most reliable connection, a dedicated Wi-Fi network for SOS is recommended.

 The projectors draw about 20 amps and the rest of the equipment, including the computers, draws about 7 amps.
 A UPS is suggested for the computers to protect them from power spikes and bumps.
 Sites should consider putting projectors on UPS units as well, especially if the site has unreliable power.
 Power should be readily accessible from each of the projector locations, as well as at the central computer location.